Santa Cruz County approves partnership to expand broadband acess – KION546

 Santa Cruz County approves partnership to expand broadband acess

-SANTA CRUZ COUNTY, Calif.- The County of Santa Cruz has partnered with Cruzio Internet to help expand broadband access to underserved and unserved areas in the county.
+SANTA CRUZ COUNTY, Calif.
+(KION-TV) - The County of Santa Cruz has partnered with Cruzio Internet to help expand broadband access to underserved and unserved areas in the county.

 The project is being funded through a $500,000 County grant from the American Rescue Plan Act and Cruzio Internet will match 150% of the funds.